hiennguyen26/hien-website/editme.md

 6. Styles and Utils Directories styles/globals.css
 Purpose: Additional global styles (applied as fallback or extended base styles).
-Editing Tip: Modify for broad, cross-cutting UI changes not handled by Tailwind’s config.
+Editing Tip: Modify for broad, cross-cutting UI changes not handled by Tailwind's config.

 utils/colors.ts
 Purpose: Defines specific color values (for example, bubbleColors for different sections like chat or projects).